-Summer Research internship is not just about quality research projects.When your work takes you to places, one can explore new culture and cuisine.
+A summer research internship is not just about quality research projects.
+It’s a lot about self-exploration.
+When your work takes you to places, you can explore new cultures and cuisines.
 Further, traveling brings in newer dimensions in you.

 1.Minimum Wage Labour Law

 France has a minimum wage of €546.01 (I received this amount although I read it to be around €554 before applying) per month for internships lasting between 2 to 6 months.
 However, there are some labs that pay for your accommodation as well.
 Some labs also pay you less than this or some may not pay you at all.
-So, just ensure beforehand.
-If you are looking for a CNRS lab in France, you can have a look here.
+So, just make sure about remunerations beforehand.

-According to Belgian legislation internships must be paid, when not part of an education curriculum.
+According to the Belgian legislation, internships must be paid, when not part of an education curriculum.
 The minimum wage is €751 net per month (for interns of 21 years and older; this includes possible grants).
 Belgium has some excellent universities in the world like KU Leuven and Ghent University.

 2. Don’t ignore smaller universities

 Often high-proline supervisors are extremely busy and will not be able to contribute a significant amount of time for your development as a researcher.
 The best professors are not only reputable in their fields, but also dedicate time to teach you appropriate reseach techniques.
 If you can come up with a research paper from a 3 months internship, this will be a big achievement.
 Often interns are left to explore topics from scratch and this takes a lot of weeks before you actually begin a work.
 Sometimes, interns are hired to validate the experimental results.
 Sometimes, interns are supposed to assist postgraduates.
 Hence, be selective about the nature of the work that suits you.

 3. Research Institutes vs Universities

 You can directly write to some professors affiliated to universities or you can mail to the director of the lab and ask him to assign you to a suitable research engineer.
 In France, some labs are independent while some have affiliations with universities.
 Research Institutes usually have funds.
-However, they are more selective and specific with your skills.
+However, they are more selective and specific to your skills.
 In my case, they asked me to come up with a report and Powerpoint presentation.

 Here are a few things to look out before selecting an internship.